Updated June 8, 2023

 Step 3 – Apply the MAX IF formula i.e. =MAX(IF(C$2:C13=F4,D2:D13))

-In the above formula we have applied MAX and IF function and then we selected the Column C2 to C13 where we have listed the category name as C2:C13 and then we have checked the condition by selecting the cell as F4 where F4 column is nothing but Category Name.
+In the above formula, we applied MAX and IF functions, and then we selected Column C2 to C13, where we listed the category name as C2:C13.
+Then we checked the condition by selecting the cell as F4 where the F4 column is nothing but Category Name.

-Now the if condition will check for the entire category name in C2 to C13 column whether its matches with the mentioned Category name in the F4 column, If the category name matches it will return the largest sales value from the selected D column as D2 to D13 and lock the cells by pressing F4 where we will get the $ symbol to indicate that cells are locked and we have given the Formula as =MAX(IF($C$2:$C$13=F4,$D$2:$D$13)).
+Now the if condition will check for the entire category name in C2 to C13 column to determine whether it matches the mentioned Category name in the F4 column; if the category name matches, it will return the largest sales value from the selected D column as D2 to D13 and lock the cells by pressing F4 where we will get the $ symbol to indicate that cells are locked.
+We have given the Formula as =MAX(IF($C$2:$C$13=F4,$D$2:$D$13)).

-After the MAXIF function is completed by closing all the brackets now hold SHIFT+CTRL and then press enter as SHIFT+CTRL+ENTER so that we will get the output in array formula where we will get open and closing parenthesis at the opening and end of the statement which is shown in the below screenshot.
+After the MAXIF function is completed by closing all the brackets now, hold SHIFT+CTRL and then press enter as SHIFT+CTRL+ENTER so that we will get the output in the array formula where we will get open and closing parenthesis at the opening and end of the statement, which is shown in the below screenshot.

-Here as we can see in the above screenshot MAX IF function check for the category name in D column as well as in F column and if it matches it will return the largest value, Here in this example we got the output as 330 which is a largest sales value in the category.
+Here as we can see in the above screenshot MAX IF function checks for the category name in the D column as well as in the F column, and if it matches, it will return the largest value; here, in this example, we got the output as 330 which is a largest sales value in the category.

-Now drag down the MAX IF formulas for all the cell so that we will get the output result which is shown below.
+Now drag down the MAX IF formulas for all the cells so that we will get the output result which is shown below.

 Example #3 – Using MAX IF Function in Excel with an array formula

-In this example, we will use the same Excel MAX IF function to find out the highest marks from a set of students.
+In this example, we will use the same Excel MAX IF function to determine the highest marks from a set of students.

 Here in this example, we are going to find out Gender wise who has scored the highest marks by following the below steps.

-Step 1 – First, create a new table with Male and Female as a separate column to display the result which is shown below.
+Step 1 – First, create a new table with Male and Female as separate columns to display the result shown below.

-Step 2 – Now we will apply the Excel MAX IF function as follows.
+Step 2 – We will apply the Excel MAX IF function as follows.
 Select cell D11.

 Step 3 – Insert the MAX IF function by selecting the Gender column from C2 to C9.

-Step 4 – Now lock the cells by pressing F4 so that the selected cells will be locked which is shown in the below screenshot.
+Step 4 – Now lock the cells by pressing F4 so that the selected cells will be locked, shown in the screenshot below.

-Step 5 – Once we complete the MAXIF function, Hit SHIFT+CRL+ENTER to make it as an array formula so that we can see the opening and closing parenthesis in the MAX IF function which is shown below.
+Step 5 – Once we complete the MAXIF function, Hit SHIFT+CRL+ENTER to make it an array formula to see the opening and closing parenthesis in the MAX IF function, shown below.

-In the above screenshot, we can see that we got the highest mark as 95 for the gender MALE.
+We can see that we got the highest mark of 95 for the gender MALE in the above screenshot.

-Step 6 – Drag down the formula for all the below cells so that we will get the output as shown below.
+Step 6 – Drag down the formula for all the below cells to get the output as shown below.

-In the above result using the Excel MAX IF function, we have found the highest marks gender wise where MALE has scored 95 as the highest mark and for FEMALE we got 93 as the Highest mark.
+In the above result using the Excel MAX IF function, we have found the highest marks gender-wise, where MALE scored 95 as the highest mark, and for FEMALE, we got 93 as the Highest mark.

-- In Microsoft Excel, there is no such MAX IF function like SUMIF and COUNTIF.
+- In Microsoft Excel, no such MAX IF function exists as SUMIF and COUNTIF.

-- We can use the MAX and IF function by combining it in the formulation.
+- We can combine the MAX and IF functions in the formulation.

 - MAX IF function will throw an error #VALUE!
-If we did not apply the SHIFT+ENTER +KEY, make sure that you are using MAX IF function as an array formula.
+If we did not apply the SHIFT+ENTER +KEY, ensure you use the MAX IF function as an array formula.

 This has been a guide to MAX IF in Excel.
-Here we discuss how to use MAX IF Function in Excel along with practical examples and downloadable excel templates.
+Here we discuss how to use MAX IF Function in Excel, practical examples, and downloadable Excel templates.
 You can also go through our other suggested articles –